 Initiatives & Partnerships

 The global challenges of food, energy and protection are too big to be solved by one company or organization.
-At DuPont, we have formed numerous partnerships, committed to voluntary initiatives, and filled our advisory panels with outside experts, all with the purpose of doing more to reduce our footprint and find sustainable solutions.
+We partner with organizations around the world, support global sustainability initiatives, and engage regularly with outside stakeholder groups, all with the purpose of finding sustainable solutions to some of our world’s greatest challenges.

 UN Global Compact

 Since 2001, DuPont has committed to aligning our operations and strategies with the ten principles in the areas of human rights, labor, environment and anti-corruption as outlined by the UN Global Compact.
 Please see our position statement.

 DuPont participates in many associations and organizations at the regional, national, and international level, including:

 - Forum for the Future

 - Africa Harvest Biotech Foundation International

 - Field to Market

 - American Chemistry Council